albertomariapepe/STAResNet/README.md

 ## How to run 💫

-3 steps required required.
+3 steps required.
 The example below is for STAResNet for 3D EM fields, but other combinations follow the same approach.

 1. 🌟 generate data:
 ```